kochm/wp-mendeley-plugin/readme.txt

 == Screenshots ==

 == Change log ==

+= 1.1.1 (02.07.2015) =
+* added support for displaying thumbnail images and download links in lists (new "style" attribute)
+* corrected problem with maxdocs attribute (lists did always display one more then requested)

 = 1.1.0 (24.04.2015) =
 * added support for downloading PDF files to local cache and make them available in detail view